 If one link is broken, it will essentially collapse the structure meaning all of the other parameters can be negatively impacted.

-The study concluded that those who consumed a healthy diet, whilst drinking lots of water, used nutritional supplements, and regularly exercised were associated with all dimensions of health, physical fitness, and psychosocial status.
+The study concluded that those who consumed a healthy diet, whilst drinking lots of water, used dietary supplements, and regularly exercised were associated with all dimensions of health, physical fitness, and psychosocial status.

 In this article, we wanted to explore the intrinsic link between nutrition and cognitive function.

 We discovered that there is a rate of cognitive impairment across the globe due to an aging population.

 It was then established that people have a desire to better themselves, improve their performance, and become more competitive.

 This desire is often chased through the use of prescription drugs, regardless of whether there is a genuine (legal) need or not.